cecat/MyHASS/README.md

 ## Where can I find more help and ideas?

 Googling helps, and the [Home Assistant site](https://www.home-assistant.io/) has extensive documentation on all aspects, integrations, add-ons, etc. of Home Assistant.
 There is also an active [Home Assistant Community](https://www.home-assistant.io/getting-started/join-the-community/) you can join, which has lots of resources and tutorials.
 I myself have found [Everything Smart Home](https://www.youtube.com/c/EverythingSmartHome) to be excellent for both beginning and advanced things.
 For instance, tutorials on [installing your first system](https://www.youtube.com/watch?v=SHg6fa0x7OA), one on [mistakes to avoid](https://www.youtube.com/watch?v=i1083cCR2CI), and another on things to do once you are up and running.
 You might start with the *Home Assistant Guide* [playlist](https://www.youtube.com/c/EverythingSmartHome/playlists) there.

+## What exactly do I have (in case you are curious)

+1. Server.
+Raspberry Pi4 with a 1TB SSD.
+I also have a [Coral TPU](https://coral.ai/products/accelerator), a [Zigbee USB stick[(https://www.amazon.com/dresden-elektronik-ConBee-Universal-Gateway/dp/B07PZ7ZHG5), and a [Z-Wave USB stick](https://www.amazon.com/Z-Wave-Stick-Assistant-HomeSeer-Software/dp/B07GNZ56BK/ref=sr_1_4?crid=2DD46HYRSA669&keywords=z-wave&qid=1660804098&s=electronics&sprefix=z-wave%2Celectronics%2C55&sr=1-4).